Hadrian's Wall Highlights: Corbridge to Carlisle

 Corbridge to Carlisle in 6 Days Walking Code: HWC7

 This version of the Highlights is similar to the holiday above as it misses out the urban area around Newcastle.
 This holiday finishes at Carlisle as there is little left of the Wall beyond here, although the Solway estuary beyond does have a peaceful charm of its own.
+Each of these holidays can be booked as a dog-friendly holiday.
+Just choose the codes ending with a D if you'd like to bring your dog with you.

 You can choose how many days you wish to take to do the Hadrian’s Wall Highlights walk; this 6 day option, plus 4 and 5 day options.
 Whilst the 4 day option is perfectly achievable by walkers with a reasonable level of fitness, this 6 day option shortens the days to give you more time to look around the remains and to relax and enjoy the landscape.